borntofrappe/playground/borntofrappe/README.md

 - [ ] re-consider CSS grid for the blog page

+- [x] add header in the blog page

+  - [ ] figure out how to have the header stretch to the viewport and align the text

+- [ ] add pattern in the landing page

+- [ ] **urgent**: update markup to have semantic HTML.
+One h1 element, followed by lower h2 elements for the articles, for instance.

+- [ ] standardize and structure the breadcrumb component

 ## TODOS Later

 - [ ] read up on fonts and web fonts